Manassas City Public Schools: Superintendent

 The superintendent of Manassas City Public Schools is Kevin Newman.
 He became superintendent on July 2, 2018.
 Newman previously served as the superintendent of Colonial Beach Public Schools.
 He was also a principal in King George County Schools, and in Colonial Beach.

 School Board

 There are 7 members of the Manassas City School Board and 2 student representatives.
+In 2024, three new school board members were elected.
+Christina Brown, Dr. Zella Jones, and Dayna-Marie Miles will be replacing Christina Brooks, Carl Hollingsworth, and Robyn R. Williams.